-The students will be accommodated in a double room with bathroom.
 The rooms are equipped with bedding (sheets and blankets) which can be washed at one of the laundry rooms in the building.

-Towels will not be provided.
+Kitchen utensils and towels will not be provided.
 We ask you to acquire these items according to your own personal needs.